atginfo/Franks-Apex-Cookbook/sf-solutions-project/README.md

+# Salesforce Org Details
+This project will contain all raw metadata related to the resuable solutions.
+For a more organized view of the solutions, please view the Solutions folder,

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.